SamanShafigh/domain-hcard-builder/README.md

 DB_URL=mongodb://192.168.99.101:27017 DB_NAME=domain-hcard PORT=3000 npm run start
 ```

-The env variables that this app supports are as follow:
+The env variables that this app supports are as follows:

 - PORT: server port
 - RENDER_MODE: render mode, options are 'ssr' or 'spa'.
 The default is 'ssr'